**Updated August 2021**

-When visiting Cairns a trip out to one of the beautiful tropical islands that are sprinkled amongst the Great Barrier Reef is a must.
+When visiting Cairns, a trip out to one of the beautiful tropical islands that are sprinkled amongst the Great Barrier Reef is a must.

 Warm, tropical waters, lush green vegetation, plenty of activities and entertainment plus fully stocked bars, restaurants and cafe’s give you everything you could want for a day on the reef or a more extended stay in one of the island resorts.

-The best and most easily accessible islands for visitors staying in and around Cairns are Fitzroy Island and Green Island.
+Two of the best and most easily accessible islands for visitors staying in and around Cairns are Fitzroy Island and Green Island.

-Locals Tip: The lookout from the top of the Lighthouse walk offer amazing 360 degree views of the Fitzroy Island and the surrounding Coral Sea.
+Locals Tip: The lookout from the top of the Lighthouse walk offer amazing 360-degree views of the Fitzroy Island and the surrounding Coral Sea.

 Both islands have high quality, luxury resort style accommodation options.
 There are plenty of bars, restaurants and activities available to guests and you won’t find it hard to relax from your balcony.

-Both islands have multiple operators running day trips to the islands and the journey is a 45 minute boat ride from Cairns Harbour.
+Both islands have multiple operators running day trips to the islands and the journey is a 45-minute boat ride from Cairns Harbour.
 Packages can also include activities and meals.

 For more information see getting to Fitzroy Island.